 22 December 1964: Lockheed test pilot Robert J. “Bob” Gilliland made a solo first flight of the first SR-71A, 61-7950, at Air Force Plant 42, Palmdale, California.
 The “Blackbird” flew higher than 45,000 feet (13,716 meters) and more than 1,000 miles per hour (1,609 kilometers per hour) before landing at Edwards Air Force Base, 22 miles (35 kilometers) northeast, to begin the flight test program.

-Bob Gilliland made the first flight of every Lockheed SR-71 as they were produced.
+Bob Gilliland made the first flight of many of the Lockheed SR-71s.
 It is reported that he has logged more flight time in excess of Mach 3 than any other pilot.